BashSenpai/cli/README.md

 - [ ] Text-only mode
 - [ ] Provide instructions of how to update when a new version is available (based on OS)
 - [ ] Generate docker compose configuration files
-- [ ] Generate common examples for a specific command
+- [x] Generate common examples for a specific command
-- [ ] Windows code signing

 ### Version 0.80 (finished)